 Welcome to the Christmas Ideas page!
-I hope you will enjoy reading this article on "Teaching the True Meaning of Christmas" and that you will find it encouraging to you personally as you enter the Christmas season.
+I hope you will enjoy reading the article on "Teaching the True Meaning of Christmas" and that you will find it encouraging to you as you enter the Christmas Season.

 Find a set of six free Christmas lessons for Children 4-7 years old!
 The lessons include Christmas craft ideas, games, and activities.

-A set of 8 Christmas Coloring Pages for Preschool to First Grade!
-These activity sheets come with ideas and instructions to help young children color, decorate, and otherwise glitter and glue their way to Christmas Joy!
-Choose some to go with lessons, or do them all and make a booklet!
+OR...
+How about a set of eight Christmas Coloring Pages for Young Children?
+These separate activity sheets have ideas and instructions to help young children color, decorate, and otherwise glitter and glue their way to Christmas Joy!
+You can even Make a Booklet to take home!

 Don't Panic!
-Even if it's not your FIRST TIME, this helpful handout has lots of fun ideas on planning a Children's Christmas Program!
+Even if it's not your FIRST TIME, these helpful handouts have lots of fun ideas on planning a Children's Christmas Program!
 You'll find hints on everything from choosing a skit to making the punch!

 Teaching the True Meaning of Christmas